Is Nicotine Replacement Therapy

 The American Cancer Society's on-line "Quitting Tips" page showers extensive praise upon NRT while all but ignoring CT.
 It echos our government's position that NRT is now the only way to quit.
 Its "Tips" sheet advises those seeking to beat addiction to nicotine and, "nicotine replacement therapy is recommended in the US Agency on Health Policy and Research Clinical Practice Guidelines on Smoking Cessation, for all smokers except pregnant women and people with heart or circulatory diseases" (emphasis added).

 A Vermont Attorney General's Report states that in June 1996, SmithKline Beecham CHC entered into an agreement with the American Cancer Society, Inc. in which it agreed to pay the American Cancer Society royalties of $1 million during the first year of the licensing agreement, and certain additional royalties, in exchange for the exclusive right to use the Cancer Society's name (report since removed from Vermont AG site but see this Missouri AG article).
-The attorney generals of 12 states attacked SmithKline Beecham CHC for the deceptive manner in which it was using the American Cancer Society's name in asserting that NicoDerm CQ was more effective or superior to any other nicotine patch, when there were no clinical study establishing that one nicotine patch was superior to any other (also see an April 1999 New York Attorney General's Report - see pgs 10 & 19).
+The attorney generals of 12 states attacked SmithKline Beecham CHC for the deceptive manner in which it was using the American Cancer Society's name in asserting that NicoDerm CQ was more effective or superior to any other nicotine patch, when there were no clinical study establishing that one nicotine patch was superior to any other (also see an April 1999 State's Attorney Generals' Report - see pgs 10, 18 and 19).
 It was relatively easy to see that nicotine is nicotine.

-A California Attorney General Report details how the American Lung Association is receiving over $2.5 million a year from McNeil Consumer Products Company, a subsidiary of Johnson & Johnson and the manufacturer of Nicotrol, for the use of the American Lung Association's name in marketing the Nicotrol patch.
+As the 1999 Attorneys General detail, the American Lung Association was receiving over $2.5 million a year from McNeil Consumer Products Company, a subsidiary of Johnson & Johnson and the manufacturer of Nicotrol, for the use of the American Lung Association's name in marketing the Nicotrol patch.
 It is interesting that Nicotrol is the only NRT product referenced by "name" on the American Lung Association's "Quitting Smoking" web page, where it is mentioned twice.
 You'll also note that the American Lung Association devotes the bulk of its "Quitting" page to NRT with no mention whatsoever of CT or self reliance.
 The American Heart Association's literature is also void of any specific guidance on how to take the cold out of quitting cold.
 No documents have been located indicating that any NRT drug company is making substantial contributions to the Heart Association.

 As mentioned, the United States Government's Clinical Practice Guideline for Treating Tobacco Use and Dependence has totally abandoned CT and self reliance in favor of NRT.
 In connection with the Guidelines, the government has published a Consumer Guide on how to quit smoking.
 Again, the "Guide" follows the "Guidelines" in abandoning CT and instead tells smokers that NRT "medications" will "double" their chances of quitting, without defining what "double" actually means.
 The guide is fairly short and directs smokers desiring further information to contact the American Cancer Society or the American Lung Association, as well as other groups.